Dazbo's Advent of Code solutions, written in Python

 print(f"Execution time: {t2 - t1:0.4f} seconds")

-The key steps here are:
+The key parts of the code are:

 least_common_chars = [] # Part 2